terryyounghk/qmk_userspace/readme.md

 ![36-keys layout - One-handed Combos](./docs/terryyounghk-36keys-qmk-combos-one-handed.png)

-This combo scheme provides one-shot modifiers, one-shot layers, toggle layers and Caps Lock/Word, all via one-handed combos on either side.
+This combo scheme provides one-handed Combo Mods, as well as one-shot layers, toggle layers and Caps Lock/Word, all via one-handed combos on either side.

 The two sides are mirrored.